Paternity Attorneys in Bergen County

 Helping You Establish Paternity

 Generally, when spouses have a child together, the mother’s spouse is legally presumed to be the father of the child.
 However, if the parents are unmarried when the child is born, there is no automatic presumption of paternity.
-At Sherwood & Johnson, LLC in Bergen County, our family law attorneys understand the importance of establishing paternity and can provide the representation and guidance you need to navigate the complexities of this situation.
+At Sherwood, Johnson & Poles in Bergen County, our family law attorneys understand the importance of establishing paternity and can provide the representation and guidance you need to navigate the complexities of this situation.

 Take the first step toward establishing paternity today by contacting our Bergen County law office at (888) 224-1218 to schedule a consultation with one of our trusted attorneys to discuss the details of your case.